Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Captured and missed features

 The same cannot be stated for Configuration $\{H\}$, which shows tangible differences in the wavenumber spectra near the mode-1 peaks, especially in the mid-jet region.
 Descriptively, the errors of Configuration $\{H\}$ at spatial scales comparable to or larger than the mode-1 wavelengths can be divided into two types: \begin{enumerate} \item[(i)] distortions in the scattering patterns, i.e.\ incorrect spatial structure and orientation, and \item[(ii)] systematic underestimation of amplitudes. \end{enumerate}

-These two errors are visible in Figure~\ref{fig:Unet success and failure} (comparing panels (a) and (b)), particularly in the zoomed-in regions at the center of turbulent jets.
+These two errors are visible in Fig.~\ref{fig:Unet success and failure} (comparing panels (a) and (b)), particularly in the zoomed-in regions at the center of turbulent jets.
 As errors of type (i) reflect disagreements in the trends of patterns, they affect $\Upsilon$.
-As errors of type (ii) are mismatches of magnitudes, they affect $R_2$.
+As errors of type (ii) are mismatches of magnitudes, they affect $\ch{R^2}$.

-Both errors (i) and (ii) are greatly alleviated in Configuration $\{H,\bs{U},T\}$, as reflected in the example snapshot (Figure~\ref{fig:Unet success and failure}), the metrics (Table \ref{tab:all panel performance}), and the spectra (Figure~\ref{fig:Unet azim spectra}).
-Thus, adding $\bs{U}$ and $T$ substantially alleviates errors of type (i) and (ii).
+Both errors (i) and (ii) are greatly alleviated in Configuration $\{H,\bs{U},T\}$, as reflected in the example snapshot (Fig.~\ref{fig:Unet success and failure}), the metrics (Table \ref{tab:all panel performance}), the spectra (Fig.~\ref{fig:Unet azim spectra}) \ch{and the coherence $\coh(\kappa)$ (Fig.~\ref{fig:coh_HvsHUT})}. \chm{This suggests that, under Configuration $\{H\}$, the ITs are less tightly constrained by the available input than under Configuration $\{H,\bs{U},T\}$.
+In other words, part of the larger errors of types (i) and (ii) under Configuration $\{H\}$ likely reflects the more limited information available from SSH alone, rather than only limitations of the U-Net architecture or training. }

-At wavenumbers larger than roughly twice the incoming IT wavenumber (the second vertical dashed line in each panel in Figure~\ref{fig:Unet azim spectra}), even the maximally performing Configuration $\{H, \bs{U}, T\}$ exhibits much lower spectral energy than the reference.
-This corresponds to Figure~\ref{fig:Unet success and failure}, where generated ITs appear smoother than the reference.
+At wavenumbers larger than roughly twice the incoming IT wavenumber (the second vertical dashed line in each panel in Fig.~\ref{fig:Unet azim spectra} \ch{and Fig.~\ref{fig:coh_HvsHUT}}), even the maximally performing Configuration $\{H, \bs{U}, T\}$ exhibits much lower spectral energy than the reference\ch{, and $\coh(\kappa)$ much smaller than $1$.} This \ch{is consistent with} Fig.~\ref{fig:Unet success and failure}, where generated ITs appear smoother than the reference.
 We describe this as a third type of error: \begin{enumerate} \item[(iii)] blurring of small-scale patterns. \end{enumerate}